Here’s a list of the most famous Chinese people, past and present.

 If you feel I’ve missed an obvious choice, please let me know in the comments.

 I hope you liked my article on famous Chinese people.
-You may also like the one I wrote about famous Chinese foods.
+Next, read about the famous people banned from China.
+Some names might surprise you.